1ambda/clpm/README.md

 [![Build Statue](https://travis-ci.org/1ambda/clpm.svg?branch=master)](https://travis-ci.org/1ambda/clpm)

-> current version is 0.1.x
+> current version is 0.1.9.
+Support Ubuntu, SBCL only
+> But We have plan to support other OS and other lisp impl such as Clisp

 <br/>
 ![Common Lisp Package Manager](https://raw.githubusercontent.com/1ambda/clpm/master/images/screenshot1.png)